dataiku/dss-plugin-waterfall-chart/README.md

 The **Total** column corresponds to the total cumulative values of all categories.

+## Requirements

+DSS 7.0.1 or newer is required.

 ## License
 This project is licensed under the Apache Software License.